Hospitals still under COVID strain: Butler

-Hospitals across the country are experiencing large amounts of pressure from COVID-19 despite the peak of the recent Omicron wave passing.
+Hospitals across the country are still under massive pressure from COVID, despite the peak of the recent Omicron wave passing.

-Health Minister Mark Butler says the number of cases in hospital have been falling for several days and are now several hundred below the high recorded a few weeks earlier.
+Health Minister Mark Butler said the number of cases in hospital had been falling for several days and, by Friday, were several hundred below the high of a few weeks earlier.

-“But still there are close to 5000 Australians in the hospital with COVID, that’s close to one in 12 public hospital beds, so there’s no question that our doctors, and nurses and other hospital workers are still under enormous pressure,” he told ABC Radio on Friday.
+“But still there are close to 5000 Australians in the hospital with COVID, that’s close to one in 12 public hospital beds, so there’s no question that our doctors, and nurses and other hospital workers are still under enormous pressure,” he told ABC radio.

-Mr Butler said the peak of the recent Omicron wave had appeared earlier than expected, although the amount of strain placed on hospitals had been exacerbated by large numbers of influenza cases.
+Mr Butler said the peak of the Australia’s recent Omicron wave had appeared earlier than expected, although the strain on hospitals had been exacerbated by large numbers of influenza cases.

 “It’s much harder in winter because hospitals get so many other cases through their doors in winter as well as flu cases,” he said.

-The health minister also expressed concern that the take-up of third vaccine doses was lagging despite a large number of people getting fourth doses following an expansion of eligibility.
+Mr Butler also expressed concern the take-up of third vaccine doses continued to lag, despite a large number of people getting fourth doses following an expansion of eligibility.

 “We’ve been seeing more than half a million people get that fourth dose every week, but I am worried about the third dose,” he said.